scenerystack/community/docs/reference/api/joist/DisplayClickToDismissListener.md

 # DisplayClickToDismissListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/DisplayClickToDismissListener.ts](https://github.com/phetsims/joist/blob/main/js/DisplayClickToDismissListener.ts) for the most up-to-date information.

 ## Overview

 A listener that can be added to a Display to (typically) dismiss a UI component after we receive a press.